 Miniature Orchid Terrarium Insects

-I am not sure how this number of millipedes came to call my Miniature Orchid Trial Terrarium home, but this is not the only terrarium I have millipedes inside, I have seen some inside my other terrariums as well over the past week or two.
+I am not quite sure how this number of millipedes came to call my Miniature Orchid Trial Terrarium home, but this is not the only terrarium I have millipedes inside, I have seen some inside my other terrariums as well over the past week or two.
 I am sure you know this already, but just to avoid any doubt, I’d never choose to keep any millipedes inside this Miniature Orchid Trial Terrarium, or indeed inside any of my terrariums!
-I have seen one or two of these creatures inside my terrariums over the years, but I have never seen more than one and I’ve not seen as many millipedes at once as you see in this picture, up until recently.
+I have seen one or two of these creatures inside my terrariums over the years, but I have never seen more than one at a time – I’ve never seen as many millipedes at once, as you see in these pictures, up until recently.
 Without doubt I have seen the most millipedes that I have seen in my life, inside my terrariums this month.
 Thankfully I do still have terrariums that don’t (as far as I know) contain any millipedes, but millipedes and centipedes often favour a damp, humid environment, hence their establishment here.

 I have just added this additional photograph belatedly to this trial update, as I have this evening used a slice of cucumber as a bait to successfully to draw the millipedes together in a way where they can be collected up gently and removed from this Miniature Orchid Trial BiOrbAir Terrarium.